Italy

 Day 2.

 Canals and passageways.
-The Doges Palace.
-We continued to explore this amazing place.
-The first leader of Venice was elected, we haven’t discovered what happened to the last Doge.
-I read that when Vivaldi lived here and taught music to orphaned and illegitimate girls that there were 150,000 Venetians in the city.
-One third of them lived lives of pleasure.
-This has been a city of pleasure for a very long time.
+The Doge’s Palace.
+We continued exploring this magical place.
+While the first leader of Venice was elected, we never discovered what became of the last Doge.
+I read that when Vivaldi lived here teaching music to orphaned and illegitimate girls, Venice had 150,000 residents - one third of whom lived lives of pleasure.
+This has been a city of indulgence for centuries.

 The corridors of Venice